2022 NFL Draft: Best Players Available in Round 2

-2022 NFL Draft: Best players available in Round 2 originally appeared on NBC Sports Chicago
+2022 NFL Draft: Best players available in Round 2 originally appeared on NBC Sports Boston

 The first round of the 2022 NFL Draft is in the books.